fluid-project/infusion-docs/src/documents/DataSourceAPI.md

 ## How to use a DataSource

-A DataSource is be implemented by a component derived from the [grade](ComponentGrades.md) `fluid.dataSource`, or, in addition, `fluid.dataSource.writable` if the DataSource is writable.
+A DataSource is implemented by a component derived from the [grade](ComponentGrades.md) `fluid.dataSource`, or, in addition, `fluid.dataSource.writable` if the DataSource is writable.

 A read-only DataSource allows data to be read using the invoker `get`, whereas a writable DataSource in addition allows